A Guide to your Property, Wills and Divorce

 What is intestacy?

-Intestacy is where the person has died not leaving a Will.
+Intestacy is where the person has died leaving no Will.

 The pack will contain a guide to making a Will and Instruction Form.